 For more information, see:

-If your employer has not offered you a casual conversion or has not provided you with reasonable grounds for not offering a permanent position, you may request that your employer convert you to a full-time position in writing.
-You may do so 21 days after working for your employer for 12 months.
+If these circumstances exist but your employer has not offered to convert your casual job to a permanent job, you may ask your employer in writing to convert you to a permanent employee.
+You may do this 21 days after working for your employer for 12 months.
 Employers may refuse, but only if they have reasonable grounds.

 For more information on the right to be converted to permanent and what are reasonable grounds for your employer to refuse, please see:

-Employees have the right not to monitor, read or respond to contact made by their employer or a third party connected to the employer outside of the hours they work if the refusal is reasonable.
-This right is commonly referred to as the ‘right to disconnect’.
+• Employees have the right not to monitor, read or respond to contact made by their employer or a third party connected to the employer outside of the hours they work if the refusal is reasonable.
+This right is commonly known as the ‘right to disconnect’.

 This right currently only applies to businesses that employ 15 people or more.
-As of 26 August 2025, it will apply to all small businesses regardless of whether there are more or fewer than 15 employees.
+From 26 August 2025, it will apply to all businesses.

-For more useful information on the right to disconnect, including information on whether your refusal is reasonable. please see here:
+For more information on the right to disconnect, including information on whether your refusal is reasonable, please see here:

-Also, Intenational students enrolled to study in Australia in a course that is six months, are also entitled to the same taxation privileges of Australian residents.
+Intenational students enrolled to study in Australia in a course that is six months or longer are entitled to the same tax privileges of Australian residents.
 These include:

 For more information, please see: